bishopm/churchnet/README.md

 ```
 "require": {
    ...
-   "bishopm/methodist": "dev-master"
+   "bishopm/churchnet": "dev-master"
 },
 "minimum-stability": "RC",
 ```
 5. Run *composer update* in the project folder, which will pull in the package and its dependencies
 6. Add your database credentials to .env
-7. Add Bishopm\Churchnet\Providers\MethodistServiceProvider::class at the bottom of the list of providers in config/app.php (We're not using Laravel's package auto-discovery at the moment because it creates problems with some of the package routes)
+7. Add Bishopm\Churchnet\Providers\ChurchnetServiceProvider::class at the bottom of the list of providers in config/app.php (We're not using Laravel's package auto-discovery at the moment because it creates problems with some of the package routes)